SPARC-FAIR-Codeathon/sparc2nwb/README.md

 #### Converted metadata includes:
 1. Study subject ID
-2. Mehcanical stimulus type (i.e., stretch or compression)
+2. Mechanical stimulus type (i.e., stretch or compression)
 3. Specific neuron within a group that responded to stimulus.
 More descriptors can be added as metadata as needed.

 ### Step 2: Extract data from NWB file with Matlab- and Python-based APIs for analyses